mcdemarco/the-new-kitchen-cookbook/cookies/pizzellesByTheEgg.md

 To color pizzelles, use a few drops of food coloring.
 The baked color will be lighter than the dough color.

 For two-toned pizzelles, use half a scoop each of two different colors (or chocolate and uncolored).
 Put them side by side on the iron.
+(The two-toned pizzelle idea came from a different chocolate pizzelle recipe at [King Arthur Flour](http://www.kingarthurflour.com/recipes/chocolate-pizzelle-recipe), which was too liquidy for my iron.)